Education & Community

-In recognition of the interdependence of Los Alamos National Laboratory and Northern New Mexico communities, the Los Alamos National Laboratory Foundation (LANL Foundation) exists to enhance the vitality of the region by investing in education, learning, and community development.
-Since 1998, the LANL Foundation has invested more than $38 million in over 2,000 grants serving regional schools, nonprofit organizations, government agencies, and Pueblo/Tribal communities.
+In recognition of the interdependence of Los Alamos National Laboratory and Northern New Mexico communities, the LANL Foundation exists to enhance the vitality of the region by investing in education, learning, and community development.

 LANL Foundation has expanded its Education & Comunity Small Grants program to include school district and nonprofit projects not restricted to STEM (science, technology, engineering, and math).

 Small grants of up to $1,500 are competitive and available monthly to support public schools and nonprofits working in K-12 public education in Los Alamos, Mora, Rio Arriba, San Miguel, Sandoval, Santa Fe and Taos counties.
 Nonprofit focus should be on teacher professional development, curriculum enhancement, and support for classroom instruction and student learning.

 In 2015, the LANL Foundation awarded 83 small Education & Community Grants, each $1,500, totaling $124,000.

 View the 2015 Educational Outreach Small Grant recipients